jinzh23/upsouth-chatbot/Client/README.md

 - AWS Security credentials have been configured successfully.
 - The backend has successfully integrated with the AWS Lex service, and interactions with the chatbot via postman are successful.

-If not, please follow the instructions in the README files on the Root and Client directories.
+If not, please follow the instructions in the README files on the Root and Server directories.

 ### _The software needed to install -_